A Monument In Petersburg Honoring a British General Who Invaded Virginia in the Revolutionary War

 General William Phillips led a portion of the British army that marched from Canada into New York in 1777.
 He forced the surrender of Fort Ticonderoga, by careful placement of cannon on a hill where the Americans thought would be impossible to fortify.

 General Phillips surrendered himself at Saratoga with the rest of Burgoyne's army, after that British invasion failed.
-He was imprisoned at Charlottesville and socialized with Thomas Jefferson before being exchanged in November 1779.
+He was imprisoned at Charlottesville and socialized with Thomas Jefferson before being sent to New York.
+He was exchanged in 1780 for General Benjamin Lincoln, the highest ranking prisoner in British custody.
+Lincon was commander of the Continental Army in Charles Town when it was captured by the British.1

-As an exchanged officer, he was entitled to resume his role in the British Army.
+As an exchanged (rather than paroled) officer, he was entitled to resume his role in the British Army.
 Sir Henry Clinton in New York sent Phillips to command in Virginia in 1781.
-He superseded Benedict Arnold, who had captured Richmond and brought British forces back to their base in Hampton Roads before Phillips arrived.
+He superseded Benedict Arnold, who had captured Richmond and brought British forces back to their base at Portsmouth before Phillips arrived.

 In 1914, 133 years later, a chapter of the Daughters of the American Revolution installed a monument at the Blandford Church graveyard.
-The stone was inscribed with:2
+The stone was inscribed with:3

 Sacred to the memory of Maj.
 Gen. William Phillips of the British Army who died at "Bollingbrook" May 13, 1781 and whose remains lie buried in this church yard erected by the Frances Bland Randolph Chapter D.A.R.
 1914